 If you were relaxing outdoors and suddenly heard a rattlesnake, your body would stop digesting food, fighting a cold, or growing new skin or heart cells.
 Everything concentrates on preparing to fight or run.
 Muscles tense up.
 Blood pressure increases to supply blood and oxygen.

-We also begin to release blood clotting hormones in preparation for bleeding.
+- We begin to release blood clotting hormones in preparation for bleeding.

 So is our body doing the wrong thing when we have high cholesterol or blood pressure?
 No – it has learned that this is how to survive danger or hardship.